bernardoadca18/bernardoadca18/README-en.md

 ## About Me

-Software Developer with solid experience across the full software development lifecycle (SDLC), specializing in designing, developing, and deploying distributed and scalable web applications.
-Strong performance as a Full-Stack Developer, with deep expertise in Java with Spring Boot for the backend and React.js/Next.js with TypeScript for the frontend.
-Also experienced in mobile development with React Native.
-Proactive in solving complex problems and focused on delivering robust, secure, and business-aligned solutions using best practices in Clean Code and software architecture.
+Software Developer with solid experience across the full Software Development Life Cycle (SDLC), specialized in designing, developing, and deploying scalable web applications.
+Strong full-stack skills, with expertise in Java and Spring Boot on the backend and React.js/Next.js with TypeScript on the frontend.
+I also have experience in mobile development using React Native.
+Proactive in solving complex problems, focused on delivering robust, secure, and business-aligned solutions, following best practices in Clean Code and software architecture.

 ## 🛠 Technical Skills